Sutherland Springs church shooting: Relationships

 At the time of the shooting, Kelley was again living at his parents' property in New Braunfels.
 He reportedly lied about his background to pass a background check and obtain a license from the Texas Department of Public Safety as a security guard, and was a security worker at the Summit Vacation and RV Resort in New Braunfels.
 He had previously worked as an unarmed security guard at the Schlitterbahn Waterpark and Resort in New Braunfels, but was fired after less than six weeks on the job.
 While he was working at The Summit Vacation and RV Resort, a family who encountered him commented on how "creepy" Kelley had seemed; one member described, "He seemed angry.
 He seemed annoyed by us, and he seemed like he wanted to exert some authority."

 On the night of October 31, less than a week before the shooting, Kelley attended a festival at the First Baptist Church wearing all black.
-According to two parishioners who were at the festival, he acted so strangely that people had to keep an eye on him.
-One also examined him to make sure he was not carrying a firearm.
+According to two parishioners who were at the festival, said he acted so strangely that others closely observed him as a precaution.
+One person also examined him to make sure he was not carrying a firearm.
 According to a former Air Force colleague who temporarily got reacquainted with him online, Kelley claimed he would buy dogs and other animals and use them for "target practice".
 He also expressed his obsession with mass murders, including the Charleston church shooting, and joked about committing one himself.
 These comments prompted her to block him on Facebook.